Olagunjuibraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **Task *14.
 It must be in that file** ln<A script that display lines containing the pattern “root” from the file /etc/passwd>

+**Task *15.
+Count that word**
+ln<A script that display the number of lines that contain the pattern “bin” in the file /etc/passwd>